REVOLT N REIGN Terms & GLOSSARY

 I

 A card is considered in play if it is located in one of the following zones: Action Zone, Pillar Zone, UA Area, or Petition Stack.
-Cards in Hand, Draw Pile, Discard Pile, or Exile Zone are not in play.
-Cards in play provide symbol synergy.

 Phase 2 of each turn, during which players: